maxdevjs/kitematic.wiki-my/Common-Issues-and-Fixes.md

 3. From the terminal prompt, type in `echo "nameserver 8.8.8.8" > /etc/resolv.conf`

+### IP/Subnet issues

+Thanks to @kriscarle for the steps:

+1) In a terminal, run `docker-machine rm default` in order to remove the existing VM
+2) Go into VirtualBox preferences and remove the host-only network. (steps shown above)
+3) In a terminal, run `docker-machine create --driver virtualbox --virtualbox-hostonly-cidr "192.168.59.1/24" default` - This will create the VM on a different subnet (`192.168.59.1/24` is used as an example but any valid subnet will work.)

 ### Proxy issues:
 Move to: [Common Proxy issues & Fixes](https://github.com/kitematic/kitematic/wiki/Common-Proxy-Issues-&-Fixes)